- 1 What is a LASER Technology and how does it function?

 Some of these features determine the unique properties of the laser beam, mentioned as laser modes.
 The laser modes are having wavy properties (with reference to the oscillating character of the beam).
 The beam passes back and forth through the amplifier and grows very large at the expense of existing losses.

 Most lasers have several modes of waves operate at the same time in the form of both longitudinal and transverse / cross modes which give rise to a complex frequency and spatial structure within the beam which otherwise seems as a simple pencil like beam of light.

-Types of LASER’s:
+Types of LASER Beams:

 The first laser action was demonstrated in a ruby crystal by Theodore Maiman in 1960.
 Since then, a large number of materials in various media have been found to give laser action at wavelengths in the visible, ultraviolet and infrared regions.
 In addition to the ruby crystal, many other crystals doped (introduced as an impurity) with rare earth ions (like Neodymium) have light been found to give extremely good laser output.
 The crystals are grown in specially designed furnaces with the desired compositions and then cut and polished into cylindrical laser rods with the faces optically flat and parallel to each other.

-The broad categories are:
+The broad categories of LASER beam are: